Nutritional needs for rabbits

 Leafy greens and vegetables (10%)

 There are a large number of plants other than grass which are also safe for bunnies to eat.
 Examples include dandelions, basil, peppers and leaves from apple trees or blackberry bushes.
 It is best to offer a variety and give only a small amount of each plant at a time.
-All plants collected from the wild should be thoroughly washed before consumption, it is also important to ensure your rabbit’s myxomatosis and VHD vaccines are up to date to avoid disease transmission from wild rabbits.
+All plants collected from the wild should be thoroughly washed before consumption, it is also important to ensure your rabbit’s myxomatosis and HDV vaccines are up to date to avoid disease transmission from wild rabbits.

 Fruits and carrots may be given to bunnies, however, due to their high sugar content they should only be given as a treat once or twice a week.